-According to AKA Marketing, popup ads are 50% more effective than banner ads in taking attention of browsers.
-If the design of your popup is engaging and compelling enough, you will notice the increase in your conversion rate.
+Popups are an effective way to reach your target audience and interact with your visitors.
+If the design of your popup is engaging and compelling enough, you will notice an increase in your conversion rate.

-Easy Customization: Popupsmart offers an uncomplicated and straightforward system to let you customize your popups without the need of a developer.
+Easy Customization: Popupsmart offers an uncomplicated and straightforward system to let you customize your popups without needing a developer.

-Fully Responsive Design: Popupsmart offers the best popup view at any dimension with responsive designs that are compatible with mobile, tablet, and computers.
+Fully Responsive Design: Popupsmart offers the best popup view in any dimension with responsive designs compatible with mobiles, tablets, and computers.

-Exit Intent Triggers: Detects user’s mouse behavior and show them a targeted message as they are leaving.
+Exit Intent Triggers: Detects users’ mouse behavior and shows them a targeted message as they leave.

 Actionable Insights: You can measure the performance of your popups with clear metrics such as impressions, clicks, and conversions.